When the promises of eternalism are revealed as lies, when the harm it does becomes impossible to overlook—you exit.

 If you are committed to a particular confused stance, growing understanding of its defects may lead eventually to a dramatic “deconversion experience”—of leaving a religious or non-religious eternalist system, for example.
-This book is mostly not about that.1 It’s about the unnoticed moment-to-moment movements of meaningness.
+This book is not about that (although see “Vaster than ideology” for suggestions about how best to let go).
+It’s about the unnoticed moment-to-moment movements of meaningness.

-Exiting eternalism implies adopting an alternative stance toward meaningness.2 The specific way eternalism breaks down in a particular situation guides you into another stance, which seems to offer a solution.
+Exiting eternalism implies adopting an alternative stance toward meaningness.1 The specific way eternalism breaks down in a particular situation guides you into another stance, which seems to offer a solution.

 This book advocates moving from confused stances (such as eternalism) to the complete stance.
 The complete stance is relatively inaccessible, so this is difficult at first.
 Generally one is tossed from one confused stance to another, without even noticing, much less understanding.
 A first step toward accomplishing the complete stance is noticing the transitions between other stances.
 Becoming aware of movements among stances, and what triggers them, helps you understand the emotional dynamics of each.
 Learning to recognize the promises a stance makes, and reflecting on its repeated failure to deliver, kills the allure for you—and then you can escape its grip.